LevelHome/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_wall_controller/README.md

 <tr>
     <th>send_central_scene_key</th>
     <td>
     First argument is the number of the key, which could be 1, 2 or 3.
-Second argument is the action we want to do, which could be press, hold or release.
-The funcitonality of the keys are equivalent to BTN0, BTN2 and BTN3's from above.
+Second argument is used to determine the action of the specified key, which can be press, hold or release.
-    Functionality mapping:
-            <li>BTN0 -> parameter 1
-            <li>BTN2 -> parameter 2
-            <li>BTN3 -> parameter 3
     </td>
     <td>Triggering central scene key</td>
 </tr>